Skip to main content

 Cell Table

-To manage cell groups, open the Cell Table from the Flow Cell or Montage view.
+The Cell Table is available from Flow Cell or Montage view and allows you to manage cell groups.
 From the Cell Table, you can create a new cell group or edit, delete, and reorder existing cell groups.
-Any available data column in RawCellStats.parquet can be added to the Cell Table.
-From the Cell Table, you can further sort and filter each data column to select specific cells for display in Montage view.
+Any available data column in RawCellStats.parquet can be added to the Cell Table and new columns can be imported or removed from the Cell Table.
+You can also sort and filter each data column to select specific cells for display in Montage view.
 Cell groups can be exported from one run and imported into another run to share group definitions across collaborators and runs.

 Note: